Fetta di Polenta: Description

 The building, built entirely of stone and brick, is composed of a total of 9 floors of different heights, all connected by a narrow stone scissor staircase, for a total height of 24 meters.
 Seven floors are above ground, while two are underground and it is precisely the depth of the foundations that gives the building its stability.
 On the side of 54 centimeters, to maximize space, Antonelli has made a shaft to place the flue duct, part of the water pipes and, originally, rooms for the toilets on all floors, for each apartment.

 Antonelli paid particular attention to detail and equipped the building with large windows and numerous balconies; they are projecting out of the building as are the windows themselves, which appear as a shaped canvas.
 The use of this expedient is a design solution that Antonelli implemented to gain as much space as possible inside the building.
 Due to the narrow flights of the staircase, it is impossible to carry bulky loads to the various floors.
 In this regard, a pulley on the top floor was installed to carry out removals and possible moves, which is still visible from Via Giulia di Barolo.

 The main façades are characterized by an eclectic style, with neoclassical decorations and pilasters with geometric reliefs repeated at full height.
 The showy frame on the fourth floor reveals its previous function as an attic cornice in the first phase of elevation of the building; altogether there are eight balconies.

 Until the interior decoration program carried out by the architect Renzo Mongiardino in 1979, the building was divided into an individual real estate unit for each floor.
 It was precisely by the Mongiardino, a friend of the then owner, that the interiors and furnishings took on a homogeneous appearance.
 Mongiardino himself admitted that the final sensation was that of "living in a tower formed by the superimposition of many railway carriages".

-Between 2007 and 2008 the interiors were radically restructured, enhancing all the original architectural elements of the Antonellian project and maintaining some of the valuable decorative elements created by Mongiardino, including the niche on the top floor, which houses a unique masonry bathroom covered in mosaic placed at the top of the last flight of stairs, the Turkish bath in the second basement, the beautiful kitchen, the decoration of the stairs and other accessories.
+Between 2007 and 2008 the interiors were radically restructured, enhancing all the original architectural elements of the Antonellian project and maintaining some of the valuable decorative elements created by Mongiardino, including the niche on the top floor, which houses a unique masonry bathroom covered in mosaic placed at the top of the last flight of stairs, the Turkish bath in the second basement, (Note: It is not known whether this was a steamy bath like an Islamic hammam, or a suite of rooms heated, like Victorian Turkish baths, by hot dry air.) the beautiful kitchen, the decoration of the stairs and other accessories.